Configure the Bridge Client Pool

-- The user authenticated into a client is a Tableau Online site admin.
+- The user authenticated into a client is a Tableau Cloud site admin.
 For more information about deploying Bridge, see Plan Your Bridge Deployment.

 - To keep virtual connections fresh, ensure all clients in the pool are running Bridge 2021.4 (or later).